grow

 COLLECTIVE HEALTH

 Let’s work together for a just and healthy community.
 These gatherings have an open agenda with the goal of addressing issues that affect all of us and our quality of life.
-We’ll connect our efforts to improve pantry operations, expand opportunities and increase member involvement when applicable.
+We’ll connect our efforts to improve operations at Good Sam’s, expand opportunities and increase member involvement when applicable.
 We are learning how to lead ourselves to health, autonomy and collective care.
 Childcare is available.

 IS THERE SOMETHING YOU WANT TO LEARN, OR HAVE AN IDEA FOR A WORKSHOP?